 "He's a duplicate right down to his DNA?"

 "To every atom in every DNA molecule?"

 Well, those atoms are pretty limited.
 Atoms can only make specific molecules and in DNA they are in a constant state of being removed as new ones are stitched in.
 You can't substitute one type of atom or number of atoms for another and still have the same molecule.
-So we start off replicating someone with the knowledge that a human being, ALL of them, can only be made up of a set of four types of nucleotides bases: adenine, cytosine, guanine, and thymine.
+So we start off replicating someone with the knowledge that a human being, ALL of them, can only be made up of a set of four types of nucleotide bases: adenine, cytosine, guanine, and thymine.